-The CEP Development Process incorporates the principles of teamwork, flexibility, and milestones.
+The CEP for plan development incorporates the principles of teamwork, flexibility, and milestones.
 The development, review, and approval of the project specific erosion and sediment control plan is included in the CEP milestones as follows:

-6.2.1 Scoping Stage
+6.1.1 Scoping Stage

-The ESC Plan Designer/Hydraulics Engineer shall identify any local ESC or related SWM technical criteria or watershed initiatives that may influence the ESC or related SWM design of the project.
-This should include early coordination with the local program authority and the District Environmental Manager to assess any impacts on the project design.
+The ESC Plan Designer/Hydraulics Engineer shall identify any local ESC or related SWM technical criteria or watershed initiatives that may influence the ESC or related post construction SWM design of the project.
+This should include early coordination with the local ESC/SWM program authority to assess any potential impacts on the project design.

-6.2.2 PFI/Public Hearing Stage
+6.1.2 PFI/Public Hearing Stage

-The ESC Plan Designer/Hydraulics Engineer shall develop preliminary ESC and associated SWM Plans and show locations of all major erosion and sediment control, stormwater management, and/or drainage structures on the plans that may affect the required right of way.
-The District Environmental Manager shall provide comments, as appropriate, to the ESC Plan Designer/Hydraulics Engineer regarding the preliminary plan, including any pertinent information that might affect the final design of the ESC Plan.
+The ESC Plan Designer/Hydraulics Engineer shall develop preliminary ESC and associated post construction SWM Plans (see the latest version of IIM-LD-195 for information on the technical criteria and requirements for permanent SWM facilities) and show locations of all major erosion and sediment control, permanent stormwater management, and/or drainage facilities on the plans that may affect the required right of way.
+Members of the project team shall provide comments, as appropriate, to the ESC Plan Designer/Hydraulics Engineer regarding the preliminary plan, including any pertinent information that might affect the final design of the ESC or post construction SWM Plan.

-6.2.3 FI Stage
+6.1.3 FI Stage

-Prior to the FI, the ESC Plan Designer/Hydraulics Engineer shall develop final ESC and associated SWM plans and show final design locations, sizes, and other plan details as necessary to accurately determine the required right-of-way and/or easement, and to determine whether the selected ESC Plan Concept is appropriate.
-The ESC and related SWM Plan design shall address any comments or recommendations from the Public Hearing process as accepted/incorporated by the Project Manager (or other such project authority).
-This phase of the ESC and related SWM Plan design process provides all the necessary information needed to conduct a thorough Field Inspection.
-The District Environmental Manager shall provide comments, as appropriate, to the ESC Plan Designer/Hydraulics Engineer regarding the proposed ESC Plan.
+Prior to the FI, the ESC Plan Designer/Hydraulics Engineer shall develop final ESC and associated post construction SWM plans and show final design locations, sizes, and other plan details as necessary to accurately determine the right-of-way and/or easement requirements, and to determine whether the selected ESC Plan Concept (see Section 6.5 of this document) is appropriate.
+The ESC and related post construction SWM Plan design shall address any comments or recommendations from the Public Hearing process as accepted/incorporated by the Project Manager (or other such project authority).
+This phase of the ESC and related post construction SWM Plan design process provides all the necessary information needed to conduct a thorough Field Inspection.
+Members of the project team shall provide comments, as appropriate, to the ESC Plan Designer/Hydraulics Engineer regarding the proposed ESC and post construction SWM Plan.

-6.2.4 ESC Plan Design Completion
+6.1.4 ESC Plan Design Completion

-After FI and prior to the Right of Way stage, the ESC Plan Designer/Hydraulics Engineer shall incorporate all changes, deletions, and/or additions into the ESC and related SWM Plan resulting from any FI and/or Quality Control Review comments or plan revisions.
-The ESC Plan shall be carefully reviewed for compliance with the approved VDOT ESC Standards and Specifications including the types of proposed measures, means of access for maintenance, and required right of way and/or easements.
+After FI and prior to the Right of Way stage, the ESC Plan Designer/Hydraulics Engineer shall incorporate all changes, deletions, and/or additions into the ESC and related post construction SWM Plan resulting from any FI and/or Quality Control Review comments or plan revisions.
+The ESC and post construction SWM Plan shall be carefully reviewed for compliance with the approved VDOT ESC and SWM Standards and Specifications and the VSMP Construction Permit (where applicable) including, but not limited to, the types of proposed measures, means of access for maintenance, and required right of way and/or easements.

-6.2.5 ESC & SWM Plan Design Certification
+6.1.5 ESC & SWM Plan Design Certification